 The citrus industry is Australia’s largest fresh fruit exporting industry by volume, with major export markets in China, Japan, Hong Kong, Malaysia, Indonesia, United Arab Emirates, Singapore, the United States and Thailand.

-Citrus fruits are grown commercially throughout the Australian mainland excluding the ACT.
-Major growing areas include the Riverina in NSW; Central Burnett, Central Highlands and the far north of Queensland; Riverland in SA; the Murray Valley in Victoria–NSW and the Midlands and south-west of WA.
-There are a small number of commercial orchards in Darwin and the Katherine region of the NT.
+Citrus fruits are grown commercially throughout the Australian mainland excluding the Australian Capital Territory.
+Major growing areas include the Riverina in New South Wales; Central Burnett, Central Highlands and the far north of Queensland; Riverland in South Australia; the Murray Valley in Victoria–New South Wales and the Midlands and south-west of Western Australia.
+There are a small number of commercial orchards in Darwin and the Katherine region of the Northern Territory.

 The National Citrus Biosecurity Surveillance Strategy has been developed to provide a framework for national coordination and implementation of surveillance activities carried out by government and industry for exotic citrus pests and pests of market access concern.